tenta-browser/chromium-crosswalk/components/offline_pages/core/prefetch/store/README.md

 not be kept.
 This means that any query must not presume column ordering and must always explicitly refer to them by name.
 Using <code>SELECT * FROM ...</code>
 for obtaining data in all columns is therefore *unsafe and forbidden*.

+## Schema History / Test Data

+The components/test/data/offline_pages/prefetch/version_schemas directory contains data used in testing the prefetch database schema, see prefetch_store_schema_unittest.cc for the tests.
+In this directory, there are two files for every version of the prefetch database schema:

+- v#.sql

+SQL that creates the database schema for this version and inserts rows in each table for testing.
+This defines the initial state for each migration test.
+Data inserted here should attempt to cover edge cases specific to that version (like a change in a default value).

+- v#.data

+Represents the expected result of running the initial state defined in the .sql file through the migration logic up to the current version of the schema.
+Or in pseudo-code:

+ migrated_db = MigrateToCurrentSchema(BuildDbFromSqlFile(old_version_sql_file));
+ EXPECT_EQ(GetDataFromDataFile(old_version_data_file),
+    GetDataFromDb(migrated_db));

+Whenever a new version is created, existing .data might need to be updated to account for the added migration step.